jsoup: Java HTML Parser

 Development and support

-If you have any questions on how to use jsoup, or have ideas for future development, please get in touch via the mailing list.
+If you have any questions on how to use jsoup, or have ideas for future development, please get in touch via one of the discussion methods.

 If you find any issues, please file a bug after checking for duplicates.